-My name is Rosetta Thurman and I’m the Founder and CEO of Happy Black Woman, a global empowerment company and high-vibe sisterhood for Black women entrepreneurs who want to make a big impact, earn a great income and live an abundant lifestyle.
-As a transformational business coach, my mission is to help Black women entrepreneurs uplevel their mindset, master their marketing and increase their sales so that they can accomplish their business and lifestyle goals faster than they ever thought possible.
+My name is Rosetta Thurman and I’m the Founder and CEO of Happy Black Woman, a global empowerment company and high-vibe sisterhood for ambitious Black women who want to make a big impact, earn a great income and live an abundant lifestyle.
+As a transformational coach, my mission is to help Black women entrepreneurs and leaders uplevel their mindset so that they can accomplish their business and lifestyle goals faster than they ever thought possible.

-Happy Black Woman is for the ambitious Black woman entrepreneur who is ready to STOP playing small, say YES to her big vision and become the kind of woman who gets EVERYTHING she wants – all while taking exquisite care of herself in the process.
+Happy Black Woman is for the woman who is ready to stop playing small, say yes to her big vision and live life on her own terms – all while taking exquisite care of herself in the process.

 So…how did this all begin?
 I’m glad you asked :)

 In 2010, I created Happy Black Woman as a personal blog to document my journey to transform my life and career.
 As I began to write about my experiences from going natural to dating in Washington, DC to quitting my job to building 2 online businesses to traveling the world, I connected with so many other Black women who were on the same path.
 Since then, it has grown beyond my wildest dreams into a beautiful tribe of Black women entrepreneurs all over the world who are 100% committed to their own happiness, success and freedom!